Rajpratik71/sheepdog-wiki/Backend-Stores,-Object-Cache-and-Disk-Cache.md

 Data of the snapshot volume and  memory state from live snapshot are both backed up.

 Backup data are automatically
-*  deduplicated while storing into medium (from test, we notice upto 50% dedup ratio)
+*  deduplicated while storing into medium (from test, we notice up-to 50% dedup ratio)
-*  self-validated of data while reading from medium
+*  self-validated of data while reading from backup medium
 *  incrementally backed up

 Usage